jproney/cryofinder/README.md

 After doing the above you can run a search!
 Do so by running `run_search.py --metadata_csv query_metadata.csv --query_dir /path/to/query/projections --output_dir /path/to/search/results --search_data my_proj_dataset.pt`

+## Analyzing Results

+To analyze the results of the search, take a look at the notebooks in `/notebooks` to get started.